CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 -   **Integrity Checks**: Use cryptographic hashes and digital signatures to confirm updates are unaltered.
 -   **Common Threats**: Prevent interception, spoofing, and tampering with HTTPS, digital signatures, and checksums.
--   **[Capgo](https://capgo.app/) Integration**: Simplify secure updates with Capgo's encryption, real-time verification, and rollback features.
+-   **[CodePushGo](https://capgo.app/) Integration**: Simplify secure updates with CodePushGo's encryption, real-time verification, and rollback features.
 -   **Key Security Practices**:
     -   Enforce HTTPS for secure communication.
     -   Use mutual TLS authentication for update requests.